 The two foundations operate distinctly.
-RPA is very regimented: every activity needs to be explicitly scripted.
-A bot has to be told precisely where to extract relevant information from each invoice.
+RPA is regimented: every activity needs to be explicitly scripted.
+RPA Bots must be told precisely where to extract relevant information from each document or input.
 Because the software lacks intelligence, it does not learn by itself.
-If a minor item is overlooked, the solution is usually not smart enough to adjust.
+The solution is usually not smart enough to adjust if a minor item is overlooked, or change is made to the format.

 Injecting advanced technology into an RPA process will exchange and expand the capabilities of RPA alone.
 AI systems are intelligent.
-They are trained with models and once implemented, no longer have to be told what step to take.
-They draw deductions and make decisions themselves.
+They are trained with models and once implemented, no longer have to be told what steps to take.
+They draw deductions and make decisions themselves, and continuously improve.

 The type of information that computer systems create and track has also morphed through the years.
 Initially, enterprises relied on Database Management Systems that housed textual information in tables.
-RPA typically relies on such structured data.
+RPA typically relies on such structured data to execute tasks.

-With the move to images and video, data has become more freeform and unstructured.
+Data has become more freeform and unstructured with the move to images and video.
 AI is flexible enough to work with structured and unstructured information, handling inconsistent inputs or changes to formats.

-Maintenance can be an ongoing challenge with software applications.
-With RPA, enterprises create a bespoke, unique solution, one suited to the business.
-As a result, you become responsible for ensuring that the solution runs the latest version of the software, so any security holes have been patched.
-Besides, you need to ensure that its connections to other applications are maintained whenever an update is released.
-Such work can be tedious and time-consuming.
-Most businesses lack the skills to do that work themselves, so they often offload it to (expensive) systems integrators.
+Maintenance is often an ongoing challenge with software applications.
+With RPA, enterprises create a bespoke, unique solution suited to the business.
+As a result, the organization becomes responsible for ensuring that the solution runs the latest software version so any security holes have been patched.
+Organizations also must ensure that its connections to other applications are maintained whenever an update is released.
+Such work is tedious and time-consuming.
+Most businesses lack the skills to do that work, so they often offload it to (expensive) systems integrators.

-When you rely on a SaaS-based AI solution, you offload software maintenance to your supplier.
-They ensure that your application – and all others – is up to date.
-Not only does SaaS limit the need for professional services necessary, but it also speeds up the development process.
+When you rely on a SaaS-based AI solution, you offload software maintenance to your supplier / vendor.
+They ensure that your applications – and all integrations with other systems – are up to date.
+SaaS reduces the need for professional services and also speeds up the development process.
 In today’s unprecedentedly volatile and mercurial environment, speed and agility have become top business drivers.

-That said, RPA has appropriate uses.
-Some companies have relied on legacy on-premises systems, and for those systems, RPA works well.
+That said, RPA has many appropriate uses.
+Some companies still rely on legacy on-premise systems, and for those systems, RPA works well.

 AI and RPA are not antithetical.
-An AI system can complement an RPA system, especially if a purpose-built solution is the best choice for a specific department or function to streamline activities.
+An AI system might complement an RPA system, especially if a purpose-built solution is the best choice for a specific department or function to streamline activities.
 In contrast, the RPA system may help the business by retrieving hard-to-access data from legacy systems.

 But not all AI-based SaaS systems are created equally.
 When evaluating them, you need to look for a simple, intelligent system of engagement that:

 RPA solutions were a welcome addition to business processes several years ago.
-Recent advances led to the creation of AI solutions, which are smarter and require less maintenance than RPA systems.
+Recent advances led to the creation of smarter AI solutions that require less maintenance than RPA systems.
 When examining your financial automation options, look for one with deep financial depth, or if you have RPA in place, look for advanced tech that integrates with your current technology as well.
-With AI-enable software, you and your staff will spend more time maximizing your firm’s fiscal resources and less completing routine transactions.
+With AI-enable software, you and your staff will spend more time maximizing your firm’s fiscal resources and less time completing routine or manual transactions.

 To learn how Auditoria can accelerate your finance transformation, request a free demo of Auditoria SmartFlow Skills here.